Want to find out how many WordPress websites get hacked? Then you won’t want to miss these WordPress hacking statistics!

 The stats below will help you learn more about WordPress security’s current state in 2023.
 They’ll reveal the most common website vulnerabilities that hackers exploit, and highlight some best practices that can help you keep your website safe and secure.

 Ready?
 Let’s get started!

 Nobody knows exactly how many WordPress websites get hacked, but our best estimate is at least 13,000 per day.
 That’s around 9 per minute, 390,000 per month, and 4.7 million per year.

-We arrived at this estimation based on the fact that Sophos reports that over 30,000 websites are hacked daily, and 43% of all websites are built on WordPress.
+We arrived at this estimation because Sophos reports that over 30,000 websites are hacked daily, and 43% of all websites are built on WordPress.

 What percentage of WordPress websites get hacked?

-According to Sucuri, 4.3% of WordPress websites that were scanned with SiteCheck (a popular website security scanner) in 2021 had been hacked (infected).
+According to Sucuri, 4.3% of WordPress websites scanned with SiteCheck (a popular website security scanner) in 2022 had been hacked (infected).
 That’s around 1 in every 25 websites.

-Sucuri also found that 10.4% of WordPress websites were at risk of getting hacked as they were running out-of-date software.
+Sucuri also found that 10.4% of WordPress websites were at risk of getting hacked as they ran out-of-date software.